ozby/simplebackend/README.md

 * All you need is Kotlin, you don't have to be an expert in SQL.
 * You don't have to write code to handle errors if the database is unresponsive.
 * Less boilerplate: you don't have to convert data to/from the database.
-* Better performance since you avoid the network request to the database.
-Also, with materialized views the data is readily available when requested.
+* Lower latency since you avoid the network request to the database.

 Note that blobs should not be stored in the memory (use e.g. a CDN instead).